rangle/ngCourse2/handout/06-change-detection.md

 In our example, because we only have one instance of the `MainComponent` and the `MovieComponent` we are going to have only one instance of the `MainComponent_ChangeDetector` and the `MovieComponent_ChangeDetector`.

-The code snippet below, is a conceptual model of how the `MainComponent_ChangeDetector` class could look like.
+The code snippet below, is a conceptual model of how the `MainComponent_ChangeDetector` class could look.

 ```javascript
 class MainComponent_ChangeDetector {